Line chart

 • Bad: f the metric is >= 2.2

-• Select Invert to invert the bad and good conditions.
-When inverted, the system evaluates the above example as follows:
+• Select Invert to invert the good and bad conditions.
+When inverted, the example above is evaluated as follows:

 • Bad: if the metric is < 2.2